FreeSlave/halflife-featureful/documentation/content/docs/extras/faq.md

 ### Can I borrow code from this SDK for my own project?

 Yes.
-But it's up to you to figure our how to properly port the features you're interested in to your own codebase.
+But it's up to you to figure out how to properly port the features you're interested in to your own codebase.

 ### Can Featureful SDK be used to create a multiplayer mod?